Leslie Landon: Personal life

 Landon married Brian Matthews in 1990.
-Her eldest daughter, born in 1993, Rachel Matthews, is also an actress, with her film debut in Happy Death Day that was directed by her uncle Christopher.
+Her eldest daughter, born in 1993, Rachel Matthews, is also an actress, with her film debut in Happy Death Day, directed by her uncle Christopher.

 Landon obtained a BA in psychology and an MA in clinical psychology from Pepperdine University and a Ph.D. in marriage and family therapy from the California Graduate Institute.